Lakneswaran/todo-list/README.md

 ### JS Cookies vs local storage vs Session

 - Store data inside our browser.
-- Loacl storage and Session Storage have lot of similarities rather than Cookies.
+- Local storage and Session Storage have lot of similarities rather than Cookies.
 - Data storage LS > CS only available to one tab.
 L -> we need to delete ourself, no timing.
 - C> Browser and server, Sent with request